neondatabase/keycloak-example/README.md

 Keycloak 23.0.1 on JVM (powered by Quarkus 3.2.9.Final) started in 175.226s.
 Listening on: http://0.0.0.0:8080
 ```

+> [!NOTE]
+> This log line is from the initial Keycloak startup using an M2 MacBook Pro using Docker.
+Startup times are measured in seconds afterwards.
+On Linux machines that don't require virtualisation to run containers the startup is always measured in seconds.

 ## Connect an Application to Keycloak

 Once you have Keycloak running and connectd to your Neon Postgres database, you